finity69x2/fan-control-entity-row/readme.md

 It uses the code that can be found in my fan control package @ https://github.com/finity69x2/Home-Assistant/blob/master/packages/fan_package.yaml

+UPDATE:

+I've added the ability to hide the medium speed button to turn it into a two speed fan control, as well.
+To use it in this mode then your fan speeds must be designated low and high since it simply removes the medium speed button.

 Installation:

 The easiest way to install this is to use the Home Assistant Community Store (HACS) in Home Assistant.